wlillisdev/quiz-master/README.md

 # Aim of Website

-The goal of the website is to create a truthworthy online resource for users from all over the world to play quizzes & lear intresting facts.
+The goal of the website is to create a truthworthy online resource for users from all over the world to play quizzes & learn intresting facts.
 Currently there are only 4 main quiz topics.
-I

 - ### Triva
 - ### Sport
 - ### Film